- Hue-Sun Ahn, Ph.D. – Licensed Psychologist, Assistant Director

-Hue-Sun Ahn is a counseling psychologist who joined the staff in August 2004 and is currently a co-Assistant Director.
+Hue-Sun Ahn is a licensed psychologist who joined the staff in August 2004 and is currently a co-Assistant Director.
 Before coming to The College of New Jersey, she was on staff at several university counseling centers in the region.
-Hue-Sun is a 1.5 generation Korean American and is bilingual in Korean.
-She received her undergraduate degree from Johns Hopkins University and her masters and doctoral degrees in counseling psychology from the University of Pennsylvania.
+Dr. Ahn is a 1.5 generation Korean American and is bilingual in Korean.
+She received her masters and doctoral degrees in counseling psychology from the University of Pennsylvania.
 She is licensed as a psychologist in New Jersey and Pennsylvania.
 Dr. Ahn is a member of the Asian American Psychological Association and on the Committee on Multiculturalism of the Pennsylvania Psychological Association.

-Her professional areas of interest include issues of body image and eating disorders, acculturation and racial/ethnic identity development, and outreach to the campus community regarding psychosocial and wellness issues.
-Hue-Sun approaches psychological issues from the perspective that one’s psychological development is affected by one’s personal history and by the current environment.
+Her professional areas of interest include issues of body image and eating disorders, acculturation and racial/ethnic identity development, spirituality and religion, and outreach to the campus community regarding psychosocial and wellness issues.
+Dr. Ahn approaches psychological issues from the perspective that one’s psychological development is affected by one’s personal history and by the current environment.
 She enjoys helping individuals and communities identify strengths and resources that promote healthy development.

-Babayemi Aiyegbo is a Licensed Clinical Social Worker who joined CAPS in January 2019.
-Babayemi currently serves as the Coordinator of Diversity and Inclusion Initiatives for CAPS and is also licensed as a Certified Screener.
+Babayemi Aiyegbo is a Licensed Clinical Social Worker who joined MHS in January 2019.
+Babayemi currently serves as the Coordinator of Diversity and Inclusion Initiatives for MHS and is also licensed as a Certified Screener.
 He received his Master of Social Work degree (MSW) in Client Centered Management from Fordham University.